 What is Botox® Used For?

 Botulinum toxin type A, brand name, Botox® has become a household name synonymous with reducing the appearance of fine lines and wrinkles.
-As a board-certified cosmetic dermatologist, I frequently receive inquiries about what Botox is, how it works, and its scientific underpinnings.
+As a board-certified cosmetic dermatologist, I frequently receive inquiries about what exactly Botox is and how it works.
 But the most frequent questions I am asked about Botox are are typically centered around what Botox is used for.

 What exactly is Botox anyways?